kobeSmallman/BlockchainTickets/README.md

 ├── Program.cs                   # Entry point of the API
 ├── Startup.cs                   # Configures services and the app's request pipeline └── README.md                    # Project documentation

+Project Overview: BlockchainTickets

+Goal:
+BlockchainTickets is designed to disrupt the traditional event ticketing market, currently dominated by platforms like Ticketmaster.
+This project aims to leverage blockchain technology to introduce a high level of transparency, security, and efficiency in the ticketing process, which is often plagued by issues like fraud and scalping.
+By using blockchain, BlockchainTickets ensures that each ticket is unique and securely owned, making unauthorized reselling and duplication nearly impossible.
+This not only enhances trust among participants but also streamlines the process of buying, selling, and checking tickets.

+Problem Being Solved:
+Traditional ticketing systems are often criticized for their lack of transparency and high susceptibility to fraud.
+Customers and event organizers face challenges like fake tickets, high secondary market prices due to scalping, and a lack of control over ticket distribution after the initial sale.
+These problems undermine the customer experience and profitability for event organizers.

+Solution Offered by BlockchainTickets:
+BlockchainTickets addresses these issues by integrating blockchain technology into the ticketing process.
+Here’s how the solution improves the system:

+Security and Authenticity: Each ticket is a blockchain-based digital asset, which means it's tamper-proof and its authenticity can be verified.
+Blockchain's inherent security features prevent duplication and unauthorized ticket transfers.
+Transparency in Ticket Lifecycle: Every transaction on the blockchain is recorded on a public ledger, which is accessible to everyone but cannot be altered without consensus.
+This ensures transparency in ticket sales and ownership.
+Decentralized Control: Blockchain allows for decentralized control over ticketing, reducing dependence on central authorities that can be a single point of failure or corruption.
+It empowers event organizers and consumers by giving them control over their purchases and sales.
+Reduced Scalping and Fraud: By utilizing smart contracts, BlockchainTickets can enforce rules about ticket reselling, including price caps or transfer restrictions, directly within the ticket itself, which helps mitigate issues like scalping and fraud.
+Key Features:

+Secure ticket sales and transfers via blockchain: Ensures that all ticket transactions are secure and verifiable.
+Real-time availability and booking of tickets: Enhances user experience by providing up-to-date ticket availability and seamless booking options.
+Detailed seating arrangements and venue selection: Allows users to view interactive seating charts and choose precisely where they want to sit.
+User profiles for sellers and buyers: Creates a personalized experience for users, whether they are event organizers or attendees, enabling better service and offers based on user history.
+Mobile and web access: Ensures accessibility across different devices, increasing the reach and ease of use for the platform.
+Integration with payment gateways: Facilitates secure and varied payment options, catering to a global audience.
+Technology Stack:

+Frontend: Uses React (alternatively Angular or Vue) to create a dynamic and responsive user interface that can handle real-time data updates and user interactions efficiently.
+Backend: Employs .NET Core for building a robust and scalable API that can handle the demands of handling secure transactions and user data management.
+Database: Utilizes PostgreSQL to reliably store and manage user data and complex ticketing transactions, chosen for its robustness and scalability.
+Blockchain: Adopts Ethereum for its mature ecosystem and smart contract capabilities, allowing for detailed and enforceable ownership rules embedded within the tickets.
+This architecture and solution design aim to create a seamless, secure, and user-friendly platform that addresses the inefficiencies of traditional ticketing systems while harnessing the advantages of modern technology.